Can Seller Back Out of a Real Estate Contract [market_city]

 Additionally, if the property was intended to be part of a contingency plan for purchasing another home and that plan falls through, sellers might be inclined to back out.
 Emotional attachments and second thoughts about leaving a long-owned home can also play a significant role in the decision to rescind a contract.

-Understanding these factors is crucial for both buyers and sellers when navigating real estate transactions in Missouri.
+Understanding these factors is crucial for buyers and sellers when navigating real estate transactions in Missouri.

 Legal Grounds for Contract Termination by Sellers